 Psyche is completely heart-broken.
 And to top it off, she discovers that she is pregnant as well.
 She runs into the woods and sobs and sobs and sobs.
 Then suddenly, she hears the music of a strange flute from deep within the woods.
 She picks herself up and moves towards the source of this mysterious music.
 As she peers through the clearing, she sees Pan sitting upon a rock, playing his flute in the mist.
 Pan immediately notices her and invites her close.
 He wipes the tears from her eyes and inquires from her: “What’s wrong?”
 Psyche tells him the entire story.
 Pan encourages her and tells her that there’s still a way for her to unite with her one true love.
 But she must descend to the underworld to do so.
 This is her initiation into the mysteries.
 She must complete the four tasks of Aphrodite in order to complete her union with the divine and gain her immortality.
 Psyche faces these challenges, guided by her inner knowing.
 And in the end unites with Cupid and joins the gods on Olympus.

 This journey will be reflected within the temple.
 Couples who enter this path will have the opportunity to enter the Temple of the Void.
-Here they will work their way up the winding paths of the Holy Mountain, gaining the four keys of Aphrodite and join once again in the Rainbow Room of the Kalachakra Temple.
+Here they will work their way up the winding paths of the Holy Mountain, gaining the four keys of Aphrodite and reunite once again in the Rainbow Room of the Kalachakra Temple.

 This section of the Temple will be devoted to the Ageless Wisdom, including the outer mysteries of Rosicrucianism, Egyptian Magick and Aleister Crowley’s Thelema.
 The Temple of Horus will be the central Temple complex of this section.
 The temples of Isis and Osiris will be built on its two sides.
 In addition, Pan’s Amphitheater will be constructed where Dionysian Tragedies will be performed.
 An astrological stone temple will be built in alignment with the current Aeon.
 Through the act of performing “thy will,” one will learn that there is no possibility to do any will but that of the ALL.

-V. The Pythagorean School
+V. The New Pythagorean School

 This section of the Temple will be devoted to the mind.
 Here a vast library and study hall will be erected.
 Laboratories will be constructed and dedicated to scientific research.
 Here, a classical education will be available to all who desire to learn.
 Poetry, Mathematics, Science, Linguistics, Philosophy, and all other academic pursuits will be encouraged and celebrated.
 Here, the greatest minds the world has to offer can gather together, as in Alexandria of old, and share their knowledge with each other and the world (similar to Castalia in Herman Hesse’s The Glass Bead Game).